 3. Double-Check Before Sending

-Before sending your letter or email, always double-check to ensure that you have included all the listed enclosures and that they are the correct versions.
+Before sending your letter or email, always double-check to check that you have included all the listed enclosures and that they are the correct versions.
 It is easy to accidentally omit an attachment or include the wrong file, which can lead to confusion and frustration for the recipient.

 Consider creating a checklist of all the enclosures you intend to include and verifying that each item is present and accurate before sending your message.
-This simple step can save you from potential embarrassment and ensure that your communication is effective.
+This simple step can save you from potential embarrassment and confirm that your communication is effective.

 4. Consider the File Format